oracle/python-oracledb/doc/src/api_manual/pool_params.rst

   be added to the pool whenever a new connection needs to be created.
 The default value is 1.

-  This attribute is supported in the python-oracledb Thin and Thick modes.
+  This attribute is supported in both python-oracledb Thin and Thick modes.

 .. attribute:: PoolParams.min

   This read-only attribute is an integer that specifies the minimum number of connections that the pool should contain.
 The default value is 1.

-  This attribute is supported in the python-oracledb Thin and Thick modes.
+  This attribute is supported in both python-oracledb Thin and Thick modes.

 .. attribute:: PoolParams.max

   This read-only attribute specifies the maximum number of connections that the pool should contain.
 The default value is 2.

-  This attribute is supported in the python-oracledb Thin and Thick modes.
+  This attribute is supported in both python-oracledb Thin and Thick modes.

 .. attribute:: PoolParams.max_lifetime_session